iOS 26.4: A Closer Look at Apple’s Latest Big Update

 Overall, more than 160 emoji variations are included when skin tone and gender-neutral variants are counted.
 These additions come from the latest Unicode emoji set and expand the ways users express themselves in messages and on social media.

-Apple added a new accessibility setting called “Reduce Bright Effects” that does exactly what it sounds like.
+Apple added a new accessibility setting called “Reduce Motion & Bright Effects” that does exactly what it sounds like.

 It’s part of Apple’s ongoing effort to make iOS usable for people with visual sensitivities or neurological conditions.
 The feature might seem minor, but for those who need it, the impact is substantial.